Creating a Microsoft color font (CPAL/COLR)

 Creating the fallback glyph

 So far, so good.
 There is one problem though.
-Support for Microsoft-style color fonts, like the one we are about to make right now, is not quite universal yet.
+Support for Microsoft-style color fonts, like the one we are about to make right now, is getting more and more widespread, but is not quite universal yet.
 So, for all non-compliant software, we need to have an old-style black and white glyph that can be displayed just in case.
 We call this a fallback glyph.

-As it turns out, the fallback glyph is already set up: Anything on the master layer is considered to be the fallback.
+As it turns out, the fallback glyph is already set up: Anything on the master layer (the layer with the name of the master, typically ‘Regular’) is considered to be the fallback.
 So, for instance, in the Regular master of the uppercase i, we can draw our sans-serif rectangle between cap height and baseline.
-The little diamond symbols indicate that the nodes are exactly on the metric lines:
+The little diamond indicators show that the nodes are exactly on the metric lines:

 Adding the color layers

 Now, in the Layers palette in the sidebar (Cmd-Opt-P), create a duplicate of the Regular master.
-You can do so by clicking the Copy button.
-Rename the layer to
+Do so by clicking the plus button, and a backup layer named after the current date and time will appear.
+In the Layers palette, right-click that layer and choose the layer type Color Palette:

 You can add the other two colors by duplicating the color layer we just created.
-But this time, you do not need to change the name of the layer.
-Instead, you can click on the color circle, and pick any other color from the palette we created before:
+But this time, you do not need to set the layer type anymore, just pick a different color for each:

 Now, all we need to do, is draw our layers.
 I will leave the Color 0 layer as it is, and make the Color 1 and Color 2 layers the side and bottom of a three-dimensional uppercase i:

-It does not matter which format you pick, CFF/OTF, TTF, WOFF, WOFF 2, or EOT.
+It does not matter which format you pick, CFF/OTF, TTF, WOFF, WOFF 2.
 Since all of them are OpenType-based, Glyphs will be able to insert the necessary tables for viewing.
-Because CPAL and COLR tables are a fairly recent technology, most apps will only display the fallback.
+Because CPAL and COLR tables are a fairly recent technology, some apps will only display the fallback.

-Some apps already support CPAL/COLR though.
-The good news: all major browsers now support CPAL/COLR in their current versions:
+Most systems and apps already support CPAL/COLR though, and all major browsers now support CPAL/COLR in their current versions:

 - Internet Explorer (since Windows 8.1)